 In Buenos Aires, This Band of Drummers Is a Hit with Both Locals and Tourists

-La Bomba del Tiempo has been playing in the same spot—at the same time—for 17 years.
+La Bomba de Tiempo has been playing in the same spot—at the same time—for 17 years.

 He would, naturally, serve as the conductor.